GRAPHIC-Seismograph: Brexit-sensitive financial prices in critical week

 Europe's economic dependency on the UKhttps://tmsnrt.rs/2OLN8hT

-(Reporting by Saikat Chatterjee, Dhara Ranasinghe, Josephine Mason, Marc Jones and Thyagaraju Adinarayan; compiled by Sujata Rao)
+(Reporting by Saikat Chatterjee, Dhara Ranasinghe, Josephine Mason, Marc Jones and Thyagaraju Adinarayan; Compiled by Sujata Rao; Editing by Catherine Evans)

 ((sujata.rao@thomsonreuters.com; +44 207 542 6176;))